verus-lang/verus/source/README.md

 cd verify
 ```

-Then use `cargo` to build the verifier:
+Then set the RUSTC environment variable to point to `../install/bin/rustc` and use `cargo` to build the verifier:

 ```
 ../install/bin/cargo build
 ```

-On Darwin (and likely Linux), if you have other toolchains installed (with rustup), you'll need instead:
+For example, on Darwin (and likely Linux):

 ```
 RUSTC=../install/bin/rustc ../install/bin/cargo build